1999 LSU Tigers football team

 The 1999 LSU Tigers football team represented Louisiana State University in the 1999 NCAA Division I-A football season.
 Coached by Gerry DiNardo in his last year at LSU, the Tigers played their home games at Tiger Stadium in Baton Rouge, Louisiana.
 LSU fired DiNardo before the final game of the season against conference opponent Arkansas after eight consecutive losses and named Assistant Coach Hal Hunter as interim head coach for the final game.
-DiNardo was given the opportunity to coach the game vs. Arkansas, but refused (in contrast to his predecessor at LSU, Curley Hallman, who coached the Tigers in their final two games of 1994 after being fired five years to the day prior to DiNardo's dismissal).
+DiNardo was given the opportunity to coach the game vs. Arkansas, but refused (in contrast to his predecessors at LSU, Curley Hallman, who coached the Tigers in their final two games of 1994 after being fired five years to the day prior to DiNardo's dismissal; and Mike Archer, who coached the final two games of 1990 after resigning four years to the day before Hallman's sacking).

-In Coach Hunter's only game as the team's head coach, unranked LSU (2-8, 0-7) dominated #17 Arkansas (7-3, 4-3) in their lone victory over a conference opponent that season.
-Former Michigan State University head football coach Nick Saban accepted LSU's offer and took over the team in December 1999.
+In Hunter's only game as the team's head coach, unranked LSU (2–8, 0–7) dominated No. 17 Arkansas (7–3, 4–3) in their lone conference victory over of the season, and won back the Golden Boot.
+Former Michigan State University head football coach Nick Saban, whose team DiNardo's Tigers defeated in the 1995 Independence Bowl, accepted LSU's offer and took over the team in December 1999.

-This would be LSU's last losing season until 2021.
+This was LSU's last losing season until 2021.